 6. Prioritise TAIL WIDTH over tail template

 When we refer to tail template, we’re talking about the shape of the tail in the last few inches of the board.
 The most common examples being squash, round and swallow.
-Whilst the tail template does have some impact on the way a board performs, we feel tail width plays a bigger role.
+Whilst the tail template does have some impact on the way a board performs, tail width plays a far bigger role.
 It’s common to hear or read statements such as “…squash or swallow tails for small waves, round tail for bigger or barrelling waves.”
 In reality a wide round tail is going to be better suited to small surf than a narrow swallow or squash tail.
 Likewise, a narrow swallow tail is going to hold much better in critical surf than a wide round tail.

 Our advice is to pay more attention to the width of the tail rather than the shape of it in the last few inches.
 Less powerful waves require more surface area under the back foot and more powerful waves require less surface area and width.
 We reckon you can’t go far wrong with a squash or round tail.
 Swallows are great too but have a tendency to crack easily.
 All of the other shapes are just variations on these 3 and have more to do with aesthetics and marketing than performance in our opinion.
 (Not that there’s anything wrong with a good looking surfboard…)